CodebyCR/Swift-Hotfolder/README.md

 > [!IMPORTANT]
 > This Swift package is currently in an early state and not ready to use.<br/>
-> This will change if v.1.0.0 will published.
+> This will change when v.1.0.0 is released.

 ### \#ConstributersWelcome❤️